Nihar1402-iit/Smart-Game-Engines/README.md

 - The computer uses a recursive minimax algorithm to determine the optimal move.

 For more information on the game, refer to the [Sim (game)](https://en.wikipedia.org/wiki/Sim_(game)) Wikipedia page.

+# Sudoku Solver

+This project implements a Sudoku solver using a depth-first search (DFS) approach with backtracking.
+It reads a Sudoku board from the input, solves it, and prints the solution.

+## Explanation of the Game

+- **Sudoku**: A 9x9 grid puzzle where each cell must contain a number from 1 to 9.
+- **Objective**: Fill the grid so that each row, each column, and each of the nine 3x3 subgrids contains all the digits from 1 to 9 exactly once.

+## Solution Approach

+1. **Validity Check**: Ensures no duplicate numbers exist in any row, column, or 3x3 subgrid.
+2. **Placement**: Attempts to place numbers in empty cells one by one.
+3. **Backtracking**: If a placement leads to an invalid state, the algorithm backtracks and tries the next number.
+4. **Depth-First Search**: Uses a stack to explore all possible placements until a valid solution is found.